Alomahuang/blogger/_posts/2022-12-07-How I learn with Coursera.md

 tags:
   - Learning
   - Coursera
+toc: true
+toc_sticky: true
 ---

-💡  Coursera is an online learning platform that offers courses in a wide range of subjects.
+Coursera is an online learning platform that offers courses in a wide range of subjects.
 The platform was founded in 2012, and it has since partnered with over 200 leading universities and companies.
 Coursera offers both free and paid courses, and its platform is accessible to anyone with an internet connection.
 It also offers online degrees and certificates.
 {: .notice--info}

 ## What is Coursera?